msrsan/markoblog/_posts/2018-10-31-Techstars-London-2018.md

     When a new person joins the team, she brings everything with her - personality and charm, management skills and experience (working with big, working with small companies and teams), communication and work style and domain expertise.
 It is a **new person** coming on board.

-    I knew Eamonn from before, he was a mentor since the beginning of Techstars London, he was an EIR with the Barclays program a number of times, we cought up a number of times and even drank beer in Dublin once, but I haven't worked with him before.
+    I knew [Eamonn](https://www.linkedin.com/in/ecarey/) from before, he was a mentor since the beginning of Techstars London, he was an EIR with the Barclays program, we cought up a number of times and even had a beer or two in Dublin once, but I haven't worked with him before.
 It was super fun to go through another transition, to see and observe what he thinks about startups and challenges they have, what is important to him when evaluating and working with them, how he approaches changing people's lives.
-It is **humbling** to get another chance to learn from an MD, be flexible and adapt to a slightly different management style, accept new angles, move fast as ever and be succesful at it.
+It is **humbling** to get another chance to learn from an MD, be flexible and adapt to a slightly different management style, get and accept new angles, but still move fast as ever and be succesful at it.

 2. The most multicultural cohort so far